-30. Notwithstanding the provisions of this Decision, when transmission of EUCI is confined within Secured Areas, unencrypted distribution or encryption at a lower level may be used based on the outcome of a risk management process and subject to the approval of the SAA.
+30. Notwithstanding the provisions of this Decision, when transmission of EUCI is confined within Secured Areas or Administrative Areas provided the transmission media is protected from access by unauthorised individuals and can be inspected, unencrypted distribution transmission or encryption at a lower level may be used based on the outcome of a risk management process and subject to the approval of the SAA.